webciter/containsAll/README.md

 # containsAll
-Extend the ability of classList, relList, sandBox and htmlFor to search for many instead of single.
+Extend the ability of classList, relList, sandBox and htmlFor to search for many instead of single values

 <pre>